FOR THE WEEK OF JUNE 20, 2016

 ‘Net neutrality’ court decision bars ‘fast lanes’ and ‘slow lanes’ for different web content

 Look for an example of internet content that shows why it's seen as an everyday basic, not a luxury.

-Read another article about science or technology and summarize what you learn.
+Read another article about technology or electronics and list two facts.

 Front Page Talking Points Archive